cypress-io/cypress-grep/README.md

 All other tests will be marked pending, see why in the [Cypress test statuses](https://on.cypress.io/writing-and-organizing-tests#Test-statuses) blog post.

 If you have multiple spec files, all specs will be loaded, and every test will be filtered the same way, since the grep is run-time operation and cannot eliminate the spec files without loading them.
+If you want to run only specific tests, use the built-in [--spec](https://on.cypress.io/command-line#cypress-run-spec-lt-spec-gt) CLI argument.

 ## Install and use